 Weight Gain

 Weight gain on creatine may be about two to five pounds over twelve weeks during a loading phase of creatine, in addition to resistance training.
 Weight gain is highly variable, depending on the individual’s response.
 Some people may put muscle on quickly, and some may not.
-And other studies have not shown an increase in weight.
+And still more studies have not shown an increase in weight.

 Dehydration